 The top cycle friendly cities

+This week is when more office workers and commuters are encouraged to get on their bikes as part of Cycle to Work Day.
+The national event, on September 13, is promoted by Cyclescheme UK and calls for people to pledge to cycle to the office.
 There are many benefits to cycling, especially if you make it part of your daily routine.
-You can see Macs Adventure's staff on their cycle to work by clicking on the video below and also see our blog post on the 9 reasons to cycle to work
+You can see Macs Adventure's staff on their cycle to work by clicking on the video below and also see our blog post on the 9 reasons to cycle to work.

 Top 5 cycle-friendly cities

 1 Copenhagen, Denmark[caption id="attachment_24440" align="aligncenter" width="800"] Cycling is a popular pursuit in Copenhagen.
 Pic credit: Grey Geezer.[/caption] The Danish capital retains the title as the number one Bicycle Friendly City in 2017.
 Copenhagen is very serious about its cyclists and has invested more than €134 million over the last decade in bicycle infrastructure and facilities.
 As an example, there are 16 new bridges for cyclists (and pedestrians) that have been built recently.
 Why not start a cycling holiday in Copenhagen, continuing along the coast of Denmark’s largest island Zealand to reach Sweden’s south coast on a quick ferry between the two Scandinavian neighbours?